Never Forget You (Mariah Carey song): Chart performance

 "Never Forget You" is one of the best-performing songs produced by Babyface in the 1990s.
 Combined with "Without You", the single sold 600,000 copies in the United States throughout 1994.
 An urban radio success, "Never Forget You" peaked at numbers one and three on charts published by Radio & Records and Gavin Report, respectively.

 At the time of the single's release, Billboard allowed an A-side and B-side to chart together if both received radio airplay.
 (Note: The magazine determined its collective position by combining airplay data for each side with sales and listed the side with more airplay first; this was an uncommon occurrence.)
 "Never Forget You" received some spins from pop radio stations and charted with "Without You" on Hot 100 Singles beginning February 12, 1994.
 The single peaked at number three in the week ending March 19, 1994.
 It is Carey's 13th-best performing title on the chart as of 2018 and remains her sole double-sided appearance.

 On Hot R&B Singles, "Never Forget You" debuted at number 94 in the February 5, 1994, Billboard issue.
 "Without You" was listed with it from March 12, 1994, and the pair reached number seven in the week ending April 9, 1994.
 (Note: On the comparative Cash Box R&B chart, "Never Forget You" reached number five.)
-The peaks on both the Hot R&B and Hot 100 charts were the second lowest of Carey's career at the time.
+The peaks on both the Hot R&B and Hot 100 charts were the second lowest of Carey's career at the time, respectively behind "I'll Be There" and "Make It Happen".